DataDog/documentation/content/en/serverless/custom_metrics/_index.md

 There are a few different ways to submit custom metrics to Datadog from a Lambda function.

 - **Creating custom metrics from logs or traces**: If your Lambda functions are already sending trace or log data to Datadog, and the data you want to query is captured in an existing log or trace, you can [generate custom metrics from logs and traces](#creating-custom-metrics-from-logs-or-traces) without re-deploying or making any changes to your application code.
 - **Submitting custom metrics using the Datadog Lambda Extension**: If you want to submit custom metrics directly from your Lambda function, Datadog recommends using the [Datadog Lambda Extension](#with-the-datadog-lambda-extension).
-Check whether the Datadog Lambda Extension is supported for the runtime of your Lambda function [here][1].
+[Check whether the Datadog Lambda Extension is supported][1] in your Lambda function runtime.
 - **Submitting custom metrics using the Datadog Forwarder Lambda**: If you want to submit custom metrics from a runtime that is not yet supported by the Datadog Lambda Extension, you can use the [Datadog Forwarder Lambda](#with-the-datadog-forwarder).
 - **(Deprecated) Submitting custom metrics from CloudWatch logs**: The method to submit custom metrics by printing a log formatted as `MONITORING|<UNIX_EPOCH_TIMESTAMP>|<METRIC_VALUE>|<METRIC_TYPE>|<METRIC_NAME>|#<TAG_LIST>` has been [deprecated](#deprecated-cloudwatch-logs), and you should migrate to one of the solutions above.
 - **(Not recommended) Using a third-party library**: Most [third-party libraries](#third-party-libraries) do not submit metrics as distributions and can lead to under-counted results.

 ### Understanding distribution metrics

 Custom metrics submitted from Lambda functions are aggregated as [distributions][2], because they are designed to instrument applications, independent of the underlying hosts.
 You can query the metrics using aggregations: `avg`, `sum`, `max`, `min`, `count`.
-You can also enable percentile aggregations (p50, p75, p90, p95, p99), and [manage tags][3] for aggregation on the metric summary page.
+You can also enable percentile aggregations (p50, p75, p90, p95, p99), and [manage tags][3] for aggregation on the Metric Summary page.

 ## Creating custom metrics from logs or traces